What is hayfever?

 Minimising contact with the allergen is the main goal as well as controlling symptoms.
 It is not always easy to avoid exposure to pollens.
 Keeping windows shut, use air filters, regularly dust can reduce exposure.

-Steroids to control inflammation and suppress the immune system.
-Your veterinarian will prescribe the lowest dose possible to manage symptoms, and it will be necessary to monitor your cat closely.
+Corticosteroids: A synthetic form of steroid hormones used to treat inflammation.
+The veterinarian will prescribe the lowest dose possible to manage symptoms, and it will be necessary to monitor your cat closely.

-Medicated shampoos and conditioners can be used to clean the coat of pollens, to reduce the amount that the cat will inhale or ingest when it grooms which can also help to soothe inflamed and itchy skin.
+Medicated shampoos and conditioners: To remove pollens from the coat, which reduces the amount that the cat will inhale or ingest when it grooms.
+Shampoos can also help to soothe inflamed and itchy skin.

-Antihistamines are medications which block the effects of histamines and may be prescribed to offer relief to your cat.
-However, it is vital you speak to your veterinarian about the appropriate antihistamine to use as not all are suitable, particularly if your cat has an underlying medical condition.
+Antihistamines: Medications that block the effects of histamines and may be prescribed to offer relief to your cat.
+However, you must speak to your veterinarian about the appropriate antihistamine to use as not all are suitable, particularly if your cat has an underlying medical condition.